Happening Now

 The Israel Defense Forces (IDF) have closed main roads near the border with the Gaza Strip.
 Inland services, including road and rail, are fully operational in most areas around the country, except for those around the Gaza strip.

 - Cargo operations at the Allenby/King Hussein/al-Karama Bridge are partly operational between 08:00–16:30.
-The services are available for palletized cargo (both import and export) and cement (silo in bulk).
-Food items are given the highest priority, ensuring the smooth flow of essential goods.
-However, certain restrictions apply to motor vehicles, sand shipments, and scrap iron transfers.
+The services are available for palletized cargo (import), prioritized export for food shipments, and handling of bulk cement (silo) and scrap iron (import/export).

-- Cargo operations at the Jordan River/Sheikh Hussein Border Crossing are open, subject to availability of workers, between 08:30–17:00 for imported fresh produce, but no handling of dangerous goods.
+- Cargo operations at the Jordan River/Sheikh Hussein Border Crossing are open, subject to availability of workers, between 08:30–17:00 for all types of cargo.
 Priority will be given to reefer containers arriving from Haifa.
-Freight forwarders providing land bridge services between Israel and Jordan to the United States and Europe have been impacted because the border crossing has been closed.

-- Nitzana Border Crossing between Israel and Egypt is open for clearing imported goods only.
+- Nitzana Border Crossing between Israel and Egypt is open for exported goods.

 - Yitzhak Rabin/Arava Crossing Between Israel and Jordan, near Eilat, is operational.